Ensemble forecasts in reproducing kernel Hilbert space family: Application to ensemble methods

 \subsection{Quasi-geostrophic model}

 Based on a set of $p$ ensemble members, the ability of the proposed method to predict a trajectory associated with a new initial condition is demonstrated on a quasi-geostrophic barotropic model of a double-gyre \citep{greatbatch2000} in a \enquote{rectangular-box ocean}.
 This idealistic model of North-Atlantic large-scale circulation considers the transport of the ageostrophic state variable components by a velocity in geostrophic balance.
-The barotropic vorticity equation written for the potential vorticity $q$ and the stream function $\psi$ in $\Omega_x=\left([0:L]\times[-L:L]\right)$, with $L=1$, is
+The \AD{adimensioned} barotropic vorticity equation written for the potential vorticity $q$ and the stream function $\psi$ in $\Omega_x=\left([0:L]\times[-L:L]\right)$, with $L=1$, is

-where $\omega$ is the vorticity and $\mbs{x}_c=(x_c,y_c)$ are the latitude and the longitude increasing eastward and northward, respectively, while $J(f,g)=\partial_x f \partial_y g - \partial_x g \partial_y f$ stands for the Jacobian (with $x$ and $y$ denoting horizontal and vertical coordinates of $\real^2$.
-The dimensionless Rossby number $R_o=0.0036$ measures the ratio between inertial forces and the Coriolis force, and a steady wind-forcing is defined as $f=\sin(\pi y_c)$.
+where $\omega$ is the vorticity and $\mbs{x}_c=(x_c,y_c)$ are the latitude and the longitude increasing eastward and northward, respectively, while $J(f,g)=\partial_x f \partial_y g - \partial_x g \partial_y f$ stands for the Jacobian (with $x$ and $y$ denoting horizontal and vertical coordinates of $\real^2$. \AD{In the model \eqref{eq:QG}, the state of the system can be uniquely determined from the potential vorticity $q$.
+The set of all possible states of the system is then $\Omega\subset L^{2}(\Omega_x,\mathbb{R})$ (i.e. $d=1$).} The dimensionless Rossby number $R_o=0.0036$ measures the ratio between inertial forces and the Coriolis force, and a steady wind-forcing is defined as $f=\sin(\pi y_c)$.
 The parameter $\delta/L=0.032$ controls the hyper-viscosity model, with $\delta$ the Munk boundary layer width.
 Scales smaller than $\delta$ will not be resolved.
-Numerical details and links with dimensional variables associated with a mid-latitude ocean basins, such as North Atlantic, are given in \ref{A-Numerical-details}.
+Numerical details and links with dimensional variables associated with a mid-latitude ocean basins, such as North Atlantic, \AD{as well as the way the initial conditions of the ensemble have been generated} are given in \ref{A-Numerical-details}. \AD{Let us note that this system is ergodic when associated to an uncorrelated random forcing \cite{Brannan-Duan-98,Duan-2001,Yang-Pu-17}.
+Here the forcing is stationary, and the system is not ergodic.
+As a consequence, such a system cannot be used for all the techniques relying on an ergodic assumption to extract a spectral representation of the Koopman operator.}